Office Market Overview

 PORTO WAREHOUSE AND LOGISTICS MARKET

-The Greater Porto logistics is concentrated in 5 major zones, namely Matosinhos, Airport, Maia, Vila Nova de Gaia and Vila do Conde.
+The Greater Porto logistics stock is concentrated in 7 major zones, namely Matosinhos, Airport, Maia, Vila do Conde, Trofa, Alfena and Vila Nova de Gaia.
 Contrary to Lisbon, in Porto there is a wider spread of logistics warehouses and within mix-use areas.
-The majority of the assets were built-to-suit.

-The logistics stock in Greater Porto currently amounts to 770,000 sq m.
+The logistics stock in Greater Porto currently amounts to 1.1 million sq m.
 Additions to the stock over the last 10 years have been comprised exclusively by build-to-suit developments.
+However, we are recording again speculative projects.
+After VGP Park completion in 2021, two other speculative projects are currently under construction and due to be completed until the year end.